 There may be occasions when some carers feel that they are not able to adequately express their view point in meetings or may feel intimidated by staff especially where conflict has already arisen between the carer and staff of the Department of Children and Families.

-Carers may request to have the Foster Carers Association NT Advocate accompany them to meetings at the Department of Children and Families.
-They can also make a request that a meeting be held at Foster Carers Association NT office.
+Carers may request to have the Foster and Kinship Carers Association NT Advocate accompany them to meetings at the Department of Children and Families.
+They can also make a request that a meeting be held at Foster and Kinship Carers Association NT office.